vivisect6/DarkerMaps/CONTRIBUTING.md

 # Contributing to DarkerMaps

-Thank you for helping make DarkerMaps better!
 This guide explains how to submit new quest item and creature locations via pull requests.

 ## Quick Start

 1. Fork this repository
-2. Use the **Location Editor** to add your location and export the YAML
+2. Use the **Location Editor** to add your locations and export the YAML
-3. Add a screenshot to `assets/screenshots/{map_id}/`
+3. Add screenshots to `assets/screenshots/{map_id}/`
 4. Submit a pull request

 ## Seasons

-Location data is organized by game seasons/wipes.
 When a new season begins, the map data may need to be updated as quest locations can change.
 The current season is displayed on each map page.

 ## Using the Location Editor